-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Loudermilk is shown as a purple triangle. (analysis methodology)
+Loudermilk is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Barry Loudermilk sits on the following committees:

 Loudermilk was the primary sponsor of 2 bills that were enacted:

 - H.R.
 187 (116th): Kennesaw Mountain National Battlefield Park Boundary Adjustment Act

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Loudermilk sponsors bills primarily in these issue areas: